-Kotowski et al. (2022) and Glodny and Ring (2022) noted that ages for the retrograde stage associated with early decompression in the epidote blueschist-facies are in the 45 to 40 Ma range, which could also be related to a mixed signal due to partial re-equilibration between the early lawsonite blueschist- and HP greenschist-facies metamorphism.
+Kotowski et al. (2022) and Glodny and Ring (2022) noted that ages for the retrograde stage associated with early decompression in the epidote blueschist-facies are in the 45 to 40 Ma range, which could also be related to a mixed signal due to partial re-equilibration between the early lawsonite blueschist- and HP greenschist-facies metamorphism (Glodny and Ring, 2022).
 Blueschist- to (HP)greenschist-facies retrogression during exhumation is constrained to occur between 40 and 20 Ma in the Kampos Belt based on previous Rb-Sr and Ar-Ar geochronology (Glodny and Ring, 2022; Kotowski et al., 2022; Laurent et al., 2017).
-The metasomatic rind samples SYGR37 and SYGR38 yielded mica Rb-Sr ages more consistent with metasomatism and fluidrock interactions during the early exhumation stage in the epidote blueschist-facies stability field (41.1 \pm 3.1 Ma and 43.0 \pm 5.4 Ma), although sample SYGR38 could be similarly interpreted to date the metasomatism at near-peak pressure conditions considering the age uncertainty.
+The metasomatic rind samples SYGR37 and SYGR38 yielded mica Rb/Sr ages more consistent with fluid metasomatism during the early exhumation stage in the epidote blueschist-facies stability field $(41.1 \pm 3.1 \text{ Ma})$ and $43.0 \pm 5.4 \text{ Ma}$ , although sample SYGR38 could be similarly interpreted to date the metasomatism at near-peak pressure conditions considering the age uncertainty.
 These c.
 43 and 41 Ma ages date continuous fluid-rock interaction during HP deformation, which preferentially occurs along shear zones (Zack and John, 2007; Angiboust et al., 2014; Kleine et al., 2014; Smit and Pogge von Strandmann, 2020; Rajič et al., 2024).
-Only one sample (felsic pod SYGR58) shows a statistically younger age of 36.1 ± 2.1 Ma, which is within the period of exhumation and transition from blueschist to HP greenschistfacies.
+Only one sample (felsic pod SYGR58) shows a statistically younger age of $36.1 \pm 2.1$ Ma, which is within the period of exhumation and transition from blueschist to HP greenschist-facies.
 This age is consistent with petrographic evidence of chlorite pseudomorphs after garnet suggestive of selective greenschist-facies retrogression.

-Overall, our near-peak ages align with two ages (samples 9C and 27; see Figure 8) reported by Gyomlai et al. (2023a) for metasomatic lithologies within the Kampos Belt (Lia side), while our HP early exhumation ages are comparable, within uncertainty, to one of their ages (sample 9A).
+Overall, our near-peak ages align with two ages (samples 9C and 27; see Figure 8) reported by Gyomlai et al. (2023a) for metasomatic lithologies within the Kampos Belt (Lia side), while our HP early exhumation ages are comparable, within uncertainty, to one of their ages (sample 9A) - however, the significantly larger uncertainties of their mica Rb/Sr ages for similar rock types should be noted.
 Additionally, Gyomlai et al. (2023a) obtained three ages of c.
 36 Ma (samples Ln57, Ln10 and Ln1), overlapping with our sample SYGR58 (felsic pod), which they interpreted as retrograde ages dating the "main" metasomatic event along Kampos.
-Our data points to at least one event of HP metasomatism and fluid-rock interactions along the Grizzas shear zone within the range of 46.6 ± 4.6 Ma to 41.1 ± 3.1 Ma.
-Due to method uncertainties, distinguishing between multiple events within this time range is not feasible.
-Thus, our data suggest that fluid-rock interactions and metasomatism began under near-peak metamorphic conditions and continued during the early stages of HP exhumation.
-These results agree with Ar-Ar ages constraining the activity of the Lia shear zone (norther boundary of the Kampos belt; see Figure 1A) at near-peak to blueschist-facies exhumation conditions in the \sim 51 to 35 Ma range (and locally down to 23 Ma due to later greenschist-facies activity; Laurent et al., 2021).
-Furthermore, Barnes et al. (2024) reported an in-situ white mica Rb-Sr age of 44.5 \pm 3.1 Ma for a metasomatic eclogite (Delfini locality; presumably Middle CUB), suggesting that metasomatism in this section of the nappe stack also initiated at HP conditions.
+Our data points to at least one event of HP metasomatism within the range of 47.2 ± 3.8 Ma to 41.1 ± 3.1 Ma, however, due to method uncertainties, distinguishing between multiple events within this time range is not feasible.
+Furthermore, Barnes et al. (2024) reported an in-situ white mica Rb-Sr age of 44.5 ± 3.1 Ma for a metasomatic eclogite (Delfini locality; presumably Middle CUB).
+Thus, our data, along with the results from Barnes et al. (2024) are at odds with previous interpretations which suggested that metasomatism along the entire Kampos Belt occurred as a discrete pulse during the latest stages of exhumation (Gyomlai et al., 2023a).
+Instead, we suggest that metasomatism along Kampos initiated at near-peak metamorphic conditions and evolved through HP early exhumation.
 This enables us to constrain localized shear zone activity under HP conditions within the subduction channel in the presence of fluids.
-Although previous studies have attempted to estimate the P-T conditions of formation of these metasomatic lithologies along the Kampos belt, the results vary widely, potentially suggesting that metasomatism may have occurred throughout the prograde to exhumation path (Marschall et al., 2006; Miller et al., 2009; Gyomlai et al., 2021).
-This is confirmed by novel reaction-path thermodynamic modelling approaches, demonstrating that bulk rock compositions, particularly the activity of elements such as Ca and Mg, play a primary role in the formation of these metasomatic rocks (Codillo et al., 2022).
-These metasomatic and fluid-rock interaction events may thus be temporally and spatially associated with processes such as deep slicing, underplating, and slow slip and tremor (Angiboust et al., 2012; Behr et al. 2018; Agard et al., 2018; Muñoz-Montecinos et al., 2020; Tewksbury-Christle et a., 2021; Behr and Bürgmann, 2021).
+These metasomatic events may be temporally and spatially associated with processes such as deep slicing, underplating, and slow slip and tremor (Angiboust et al., 2012; Behr et al. 2018; Agard et al., 2018; Muñoz-Montecinos et al., 2020; Tewksbury-Christle et a., 2021; Behr and Bürgmann, 2021).